qiang-yang-ecology/floras.homogenization/README.md

-This repository includes the core data and R codes for the manuscript: Yang et al. Global homogenization of regional floras.
+This repository includes the core data and R codes for the manuscript: Yang et al. The global loss of floristic uniqueness.

 Files in this repository include: